I’m living and working outside of Queensland or overseas

-If you are a PhD or Master’s graduate of a Queensland university and currently living in Queensland, please refer to this visa option.
+If you are a PhD or Master’s graduate of a Queensland university, please refer to this visa option.

 To be eligible for Queensland nomination, you must meet both Australian Department of Immigration and Border Protection (DIBP) criteria and Business and Skilled Migration Queensland (BSMQ) criteria for your chosen visa category.

 - have a points test result of 60 or higher, inclusive of state nomination points

 - have a positive skills assessment in your nominated occupation

 - meet the minimum English language requirement of COMPETENT, unless a higher level is required by your assessing authority